sigsum/sigsum/policy-maintenance.md

 ### Decide quorum definition

-Once a set of witnesses has been decided, consider how to group them depending on dependencies between witnesses.
+Once a set of witnesses has been decided, we need to consider how to group them depending on dependencies between witnesses (see above).

 For example, several witnesses being tied to the same organization can be a reason to place those witnesses in a group.

 For each [witness group
 definition](https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/policy.md#defining-a-witness-group),
-the number `k` is decided in a way that balances security and availability, taking into account all relevant information about the witnesses and groups involved.
+the number `k` is decided to strike a balance between security and availability.
+This assessment is subjective and based on what we know about the group.

 ### Decide a set of logs